-To improve security of the systems OIT manages, we now require multi-factor authentication when OIT system administrators and those who have other privileged access are connecting from off-campus to critical systems (including office desktops).
-This will help reduce the risk of a compromised administrator password being used to gain access to critical campus resources.
+To improve security of the systems OIT manages, we require multi-factor authentication when OIT system administrators and those who have other privileged access are connecting from off-campus to critical systems (including office desktops).
+This helps reduce the risk of a compromised administrator password being used to gain access to critical campus resources.

 No, these resources are completely separate and OIT has different policies for each.

 Do I have to use Duo when working on campus?

 The OIT custom VPN is configured to always require multi-factor authentication.
 The windows remote desktop gateway will allow you to connect without multi-factor authentication from the following OIT desktop networks: 172.21.39.0/26